DashineePARMANUM/statistics-projects-summer-2025/PowerBI_Visualizations/PowerBI_Docs/PowerBI_Report.md

 ---
 ## 1. Introduction
-This report documents the analysis of a home sales dataset using Microsoft Excel, focusing on calculating meaningful metrics and creating visualizations to explore real estate trends.
+This report documents the analysis of a grades dataset using Power BI, focusing on data visualization.

 ---
 ## 2. Data Description